mmemoo/dis-cal/README.md

 ```

 # Running
-To run the bot you need a to create discord bot and get its bot token
+To run the bot you need a to create discord bot and get its bot token.
-After you get the token , you can run the model like this :
+After you get the token , you can run the bot like this :
 ```
 cd dis-cal